SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

   - Potential solution: Authentication value can be computed by adding a sequence number or timestamp as input.
   - Gaps: More overhead of control plane and data plane will be induced.

-The above security threats SHOULD be considered when designing the new intra-domain SAV mechanism.
+To meet the security requirement, the above security threats SHOULD be considered when designing the new intra-domain SAV mechanism.

 # Manageability Considerations
 The architecture provides a general framework for communicating SAV-specific information between routers and generating SAV rules based on SAV-specific information and local routing information.
 Protocol-independent mechanisms SHOULD be provided for operating and managing SAV-related configurations.
 For example, a YANG data model for SAV configuration and operation is necessary for the ease of management.